wp-plugins/a5-recent-posts/readme.txt

 == Changelog ==

+= 2.4.3 =

+* Mistakes in image class fixed

 = 2.4.2 =

 * More accurate image fetching, if there's no featured image of the post

 = 2.4.1 =

-* Added compressable DSS
+* Added compressible DSS

 = 2.4 =

-* All 'Devided by Zero' errors should be eliminated
+* All 'Divided by Zero' errors should be eliminated

 = 2.3 =